zavan/spree-product-assembly/README.markdown

 ## About Fork

-After installing this gem to rails 4.2.6 and spree 3.0 i'd see - it work not so as it is described.
+All changes only in 3-0-stable branch and for spree 3.0.x After installing this gem to rails 4.2.6 and spree 3.0 i'd see - it work not so as it is described.
 Try to repair functionality.

 ---